-Every country with successful economics has its trademark, thus, champagne is obviously associated with France, best fashion designs with Italy and Belgium is famous for chocolate.
+Every country with a successful economy has its trademark, thus, champagne is obviously associated with France, best fashion designs with Italy and Belgium is famous for chocolate.
 When asked about Poland, foreigners immediately associate it with such historic individuals as John Paul II, Lech Walesa and Frederic Chopin.
-However, marketing specialists underline that promotion of a country is as much about culture as economics, therefore, to create an image, it is necessary to emphasize national brands.
+However, marketing specialists underline that promotion of a country is as much about culture as about the economy, therefore, to create an image, it is necessary to emphasize national brands.
 Poland has much to offer in this respect.

 Polish companies are doing especially well in the field of construction.
 One of the best examples is Fakro, the second-largest windows and skylights provider worldwide.
 It is one of the Polish companies that does business with customers in all parts of the world with 15% share in the market.
-It is the author of numerous, unique construction solutions protected by dozens of exclusive patents.
+It is the inventor of numerous, unique construction solutions protected by dozens of exclusive patents.
 Established in 1991, Fakro is currently the most dynamic and the fastest growing company in the industry.
-The high quality of its products received the prestigious Economic Award of the President of Poland for its special contribution in building the prestige of the Polish economy and its presence in the global market.
+The high quality of its products was confirmed with the prestigious Economic Award of the President of Poland for the company's special contribution to building the prestige of the Polish economy and its presence in the global market.

-Fakro has to cope with the competitive Oknoplast, another Polish company ranked in the cutting edge of carpentry producers in Europe.
-In its 19-year history, Oknoplast managed to open 1520 stores in Poland, Slovakia, The Czech Republic, Germany, Italy, France, Hungary, Austria, Slovenia and Switzerland.
+Fakro has to complete with Oknoplast, another Polish company ranked high on the list of cutting edge carpentry producers in Europe.
+In its 19-year history, Oknoplast managed to open 1520 stores in Poland, Slovakia, the Czech Republic, Germany, Italy, France, Hungary, Austria, Slovenia and Switzerland.
 The company received prestigious Q-Zert quality certificate awarded by the German institute of ift Rosenheim.
-Football fans are familiar with the logo of the company, that can be seen during sport accounts of matches with Inter Milan.
+Football fans are familiar with the logo of the company that can be seen during matches with Inter Milan.
 In 2012, before the EURO Championship organized by Poland and Ukraine, the company became the main sponsor of the club.

 Solaris is a bus and coach producer that developed from the state-owned and run-down facility in the Polish city of Poznan.
-Within three years it became the national leader in this field.
+Within three years it had become the national leader in this field.
 Headed by Krzysztof Olszewski, a team of Polish engineers created an entirely new brand of Solaris Urbino.
-The flagship product of the company are city buses which can be seen on the streets of cities and towns in Austria, The Czech Republic, Norway, Belgium, Romania, Switzerland, Estonia, France, Germany and Italy.
-It was the European pioneer that introduced hybrid-driven buses.
+The company's flagship product are city buses which can be seen on the streets of cities and towns in Austria, the Czech Republic, Norway, Belgium, Romania, Switzerland, Estonia, France, Germany and Italy.
+Solaris was the European pioneer that introduced hybrid-motor buses.
 At present, about 70% of the company’s production is exported even to such a far region like the United Arab Emirates.
 In 2004, the company was awarded the second position in the Bus of the Year competition.

 As for software solutions, every game player is familiar with the character of the Witcher, created by CD Projekt on the basis of the works by famous Polish fantasy writer Andrzej Sapkowski.
-Established in 1996, CD Projekt focuses not only on video games and movies distribution, but also on the creation of own games related to the Witcher and Cyberpunk.
+Established in 1996, CD Projekt focuses not only on distribution of video games and movies, but also on the creation of its own games in the Witcher and Cyberpunk universes.
 It is one of the most respected RPG producers worldwide, employing 150 Polish and foreign world-class experts in animation, software and design.
 Its catalogue comprises 500 titles.
-Recently, CD Projekt extended its offer to books sold via the digital platform of CDP.pl.
-Its ultra-modern business operates mainly in the American and Western markets and is placed among the strict cutting edge of software producers and distributors.
+Recently, CD Projekt extended its offer to books sold via the digital platform CDP.pl.
+Its ultra-modern business operates mainly in the American and Western markets and is positioned among the cutting edge software producers and distributors.

-Poland is also famous for food products with vodka as its flagship position appreciated by consumers in all parts of the world.
+Poland is also famous for food products with vodka as its flagship, appreciated by consumers in all parts of the world.
 The most popular is Wyborowa, the first vodka ever registered (1927).
-Two thirds of its huge production is exported to 80 countries worldwide and the company has been ranked on the 6th position of the best spirit producers among such renowned brands as Stolichnaya, Smirnoff, Finlandia and Absolut.
-The brand is competing with another Polish-origin spirit - Sobieski, named after the 17-century Polish king.
+Two thirds of its huge production is exported to 80 countries worldwide and the company has been ranked 6th on the list of the best spirit producers next to such renowned brands as Stolichnaya, Smirnoff, Finlandia and Absolut.
+The brand is competing with another Polish-origin spirits brand - Sobieski, named after the 17-century Polish king.
 The brand is especially popular in the US where it is largely focused on promotion and image building.
-In commercials broadcasted in nationwide TV networks, the CEO of Polmos (the owner of the brand) is accompanied by Bruce Willis who also owns shares of Sobieski.
-In the field of vodka production, there is another notable brand called Orkisz offering a spirit made of spelt (also called dinkel wheat), an exclusively Polish wheat type grown at the foot of the Polish Tatra Mountains.
-Those brands are the most important because of their names that trigger close associations with Poland.
+In commercials broadcasted in nationwide TV networks, the CEO of Polmos (the owner of the brand) is accompanied by Bruce Willis who also owns shares in Sobieski.
+In the field of vodka production, there is another notable brand called Orkisz offering the spirit made of spelt (also called dinkel wheat), an exclusively Polish wheat type grown at the foot of the Polish Tatra Mountains.
+Those brands are the most important ones because their names trigger close associations with Poland.

-Under the brand of Sikorsky (the global potentate of helicopter production), PZL Mielec offers such famous products as Black Hawk.
+Under the Sikorsky brand (the global potentate of helicopter production), PZL Mielec offers such famous products as the Black Hawk.
 It cooperates with such big players as Spirit Aerosystem, Pratt & Whitney Canada, SAAB Aerostructures.
 Most of its production is aimed at foreign customers.